 For most older couples, the most apparent advantage of marrying later in life is a combined income.

 A combined income is greater than one would expect in the earlier stages in life.
-With job experience, duration, and growth in responsibility, comes greater financial benefit.

 Older couples often benefit from a healthier fiscal “bottom line.”
 The higher income means more flexibility for travel, investment, and other discretionary expenditures.

 Multiple homes, land holdings, and the like also bolster the fiscal bottom line.
 What’s to lose, right?

 Older couples tend to have a bevy of assets at their disposal.
 From stock portfolios to real estate holdings, they often benefit from a host of financial resources that can provide a robust safety net for the lean times.

 All of these assets, under the right conditions, can be liquidated and transferred.